Greek Dark Ages

-The term Greek Dark Ages refers to the period of Greek history from the end of the Mycenaean palatial civilization, around 1100 BC, to the beginning of the Archaic age, around 750 BC.
-Archaeological evidence shows a widespread collapse of Bronze Age civilization in the Eastern Mediterranean world at the outset of the period, as the great palaces and cities of the Mycenaeans were destroyed or abandoned.
-At around the same time, the Hittite civilization also suffered serious disruption, with cities from Troy to Gaza being destroyed.
-In Egypt, the New Kingdom fell into disarray, leading to the Third Intermediate Period of Egypt.
-Following the collapse, there were fewer, smaller settlements, suggesting widespread famine and depopulation.
-In Greece, the Linear B script used by Mycenaean bureaucrats to write the Greek language ceased to be used, and the Greek alphabet did not develop until the beginning of the Archaic Period.
-The decoration on Greek pottery after about 1100 BC lacks the figurative decoration of Mycenaean ware and is restricted to simpler, generally geometric styles (1000–700 BC).
+The Greek Dark Ages (c.
+1180–800 BC) was a period in Ancient Greece characterized by societal collapse of civilization, where the palaces and cities of the Mycenaeans were either destroyed, abandoned, or both.

+At around the same time, the Hittite civilization in modern-day Turkey also suffered serious disruption and collapse, with cities from Troy to Gaza being destroyed.
+Moreover, in Egypt, the New Kingdom fell into disarray, leading to the Third Intermediate Period of Egypt.
+Following this mass destruction, there were fewer, smaller settlements, which suggests widespread famine and depopulation.
+On the Greek mainland, the Linear B script, used by Mycenaean bureaucrats to write the Greek language, ceased to be used.
+The later Greek alphabet did not develop until hundreds of years later, in the beginning of the Protohistoric Iron Age, c.
+800 BC.